thedevs-network/kutt/README.md

 **[Visit our wiki for a more complete setup and development guide.](https://github.com/thedevs-network/kutt/wiki/Setup-and-deployment)**

+### Docker

+You can use Docker to start the app.
+The simplest way is to just run `docker-compose up` command and then the app should be ready on port "3000".

 ## Browser Extensions

 Download Kutt's extension for web browsers via below links.
 You can also find the source code on [kutt-extension](https://github.com/abhijithvijayan/kutt-extension).